-3 Citizens United v.
+&lt;sup>3 Citizens United v.
 Federal Election Commission, 558 U.S.310, 372 (2010).

-4 Id. at 360-61.
+&lt;sup>4 Id. at 360-61.

-Indeed, writing for the majority in Citizens United, Justice Kennedy stated: "The worth of speech 'does not depend upon the identity of its source, whether corporation, association, union, or individual."
+union, or individual."
 He continued: "prohibited... are restrictions distinguishing among different speakers, allowing speech by some but not others... restrictions based on the identity of the speaker are all too often simply a means to control content."
 Following Citizens United, there can be no serious question that the courts will uphold a law that imposes a ban on spending by entities on independent expenditures simply because a portion of that spending has been derived from corporate revenue.